ceramicnetwork/CIPs/CIPs/CIP-21/CIP-21.md

 ### Tags

-In the config of the *definition* defined above we can see a `tags` property.
-We simply apply the tags in the config to the `tags` property in the *metadata* of the *reference* Tile.
+In the config of the *definition* defined above we can see a `family` property.
+We simply apply the family in the config to the `family` property in the *metadata* of the *reference* Tile.

 ### Example